Cirieno/ahk-desktop-helper/README.md

 A list of apps that you want to close with the Ctrl+W shortcut.

-`apps=["notepad.exe","vlc.exe"]` Add your own app exes to this list
+`apps=["notepad.exe","vlc.exe"]` Add your own apps to this list.
+Path not required.

 ---

 ### DesktopGatherWindows

 Bring all windows to the main monitor and resize them if possible.
 Handy for when a window opens outside the monitor workspace.

-`resizeOnMove=true` Resize the window if it's resizeable
+`resizeOnMove=true` Resize the window if possible.

 ---

 ### DesktopHideMediaPopup

 Hide the OSD volume popup.
-(NB: this also hides the brightness popup)
+NB: this also hides the brightness popup.

-`allowExternalChange=true` Allow changes to this setting via other apps or the Control Panel

-`resetOnExit=true` Reset to the state that was active when AHK-DH was loaded

 ---

 ### DesktopHidePeekButton

 Hide the small Desktop Peek button found at the end of the taskbar.

-`allowExternalChange=true` Allow changes to this setting via other apps or the Control Panel

-`resetOnExit=true` Reset to the state that was active when AHK-DH was loaded

 ---